 Harpers Ferry, West Virginia

-“With many national parks seeing record visitors, it's clear there's an appetite for unplugging from our devices and reconnecting with nature," says Hudson.
+Looking to commune with nature, but prefer not to stray too far from home?
+Consider Harpers Ferry, West Virginia.
+"With many national parks seeing record visitors, it's clear there's an appetite for unplugging from our devices and reconnecting with nature," says Hudson.
 If a tech-free escape is on your agenda, skip the usual suspects (no disrespect to Yosemite and Yellowstone) and set your sights on Harpers Ferry.
 Mountains, rivers, and rolling hills set the stage for outdoor endeavors.
-Thrill-seekers won’t want to miss 18 one-of-a-kind adventures to add to your bucket list.
+Craving more thrills?
+Here are 18 one-of-a-kind adventures to add to your bucket list.

 San Miguel de Allende, Mexico

 There's more to Mexico than Cabo and Cancun.
 San Miguel de Allende has long lured artisans—and, of late, loads of expats—with its creative spirit, craft markets, colonial buildings, and cobblestone streets.
 "There's a timelessness to the rhythm of life in San Miguel de Allende.
 But as it becomes trendier, you can sense the balance of authentic and touristy is poised to tip in the coming years," says Damien Martin, specialist at Largay Travel, a Virtuoso Agency, adding "I would suggest planning your trip ASAP."
 Next, figure out where to go for your best beach vacation every month of the year.